Anusha-Suvarna/Employee_Retention_Prediction/README.md

-# Employee Attrition Prediction
+# Employee Retention Prediction

-This project focuses on predicting employee attrition within an organization using machine learning models and deep learning techniques.
-The objective is to analyze historical employee data, identify significant factors contributing to attrition, and create predictive models to forecast potential attrition cases.
+This project focuses on predicting employee retention within an organization using machine learning models and deep learning techniques.
+The primary goal is to analyze historical employee data, identify influential factors contributing to retention, and build predictive models to forecast potential cases of employee retention.

 ## Table of Contents